anthonywu/clippercard/README.rst

 Contribute
 ----------

+#. fork the repo
+#. make your changes
+#. follow local style consistency, then PEP8
+#. run pyflakes/frosted on your diffs
+#. add unit tests, make sure they pass =)
-#.
-Fork the repo, make your changes, add adequate tests, and send me a pull request.
+#. send me a pull request w/ explanation of design decisions